 There are some issues that are not discussed in the statutes.
 Who will take care of my children?
 What will happen to my body?
 Only a Florida Will will prevent the State of Florida from making these decisions.
 If you have minor children you should have a will to determine who will be the guardian of the children in the event of your death.

-There are many times when its a good idea to update your will which include if you purchase or sell real property, if your marital status changes, if your financial condition changes significantly, and if you have children or grandchildren you would like to recognize in the event of your death.
+There are many times when it’s a good idea to update your will which includes if you purchase or sell the real property if your marital status changes if your financial condition changes significantly, and if you have children or grandchildren you would like to recognize in the event of your death.

 Today we find that online and software services have scared many people about the price of using a lawyer to prepare a Florida Will.
 They state that you could spend thousands of dollars to prepare a will with an attorney and that theirs is just as good.
 While it’s possible that you could prepare a Florida Will that does exactly what you want, the problem is that you only die once, so you do not know what the effects of your desires will be.
 By talking with a lawyer who has prepared many wills and dealt with the effects of them you get the benefit of experience that you will never obtain.
 Most wills that are prepared by an attorney are very reasonable when you consider the potential for problems that can arise when you write your own will.
 For illustrative purposes, we typically charge $200 to prepare a will and discuss your options and the potential risks for the choices you will make.

 If you would like to discuss preparing a Florida Will you should contact a Florida Estate Planning Lawyer or a Jacksonville Estate Planning Lawyer